 - Don't apply too much solder to pin 2 or you'll bridge the pins on the chip.

-- Placing the chip on top of the chip underneath pins two and seven seems to be the ideal location for the chip.
+- Placing the chip on top of the chip between pins 3 and 7 seems to be the ideal location for the chip.
+Placing the chip where it is in the diagram won't work when putting the metal shielding back in place.